-We had a net income of \$6.4 million for the year ended December 31, 2022 and as of December 31, 2022, we had an accumulated deficit of \$92.4 million.
-Although we posted net income in 2019 and 2020 as well, we had a net loss in 2021 and we had net losses prior to 2019.
+We had a net loss of \$2.7 million for the year ended December 31, 2023 and as of December 31, 2023, we had an accumulated deficit of \$95.1 million.
+Although we posted net income in 2019, 2020 and 2022, we had a net loss in 2021 and we had net losses prior to 2019.
 We are not certain whether we will be able to maintain enough revenues from sales of our solutions to sustain or increase our growth or maintain profitability in the future.
 We also expect our costs to increase in future periods, which could negatively affect our future operating results if our revenues do not increase.
 In particular, we expect to continue to expend substantial financial and other resources on:

-- higher costs to procure the sensors required for our solutions due to supply chain pressures; - sales and marketing, including a significant expansion of our sales organization, both domestically and internationally; - research and development related to our solutions, including investments in our engineering and technical teams; - acquisition of complementary technologies or businesses, such as our acquisition of HunchLab technology in October 2018, our acquisition of LEEDS in November 2020 and our acquisition of Forensic Logic in January 2022; - continued international expansion of our business; and - general and administrative expenses.
+- higher costs to procure the sensors required for our solutions due to inflationary pressures; - sales and marketing, including a significant expansion of our sales organization, both domestically and internationally; - research and development related to our solutions, including investments in our engineering and technical teams; - acquisition of complementary technologies or businesses, such as our acquisition of HunchLab technology in October 2018, our acquisition of Technologic in November 2020, our acquisition of Forensic Logic in January 2022 and our acquisition of SafePointe in August 2023; - continued international expansion of our business; and - general and administrative expenses.

 These investments may not result in increased revenues or growth in our business.
 If we are unable to increase our revenues at a rate sufficient to offset the expected increase in our costs, our business, operating results and financial position may be harmed, and we may not be able to maintain profitability over the long term.
-Rising inflation rates may result in decreased demand for our products and services and increase our operating costs.
+Rising inflation rates have resulted in decreased demand for our products and services and have increased our operating costs.
 Additionally, we may encounter unforeseen operating expenses, difficulties, complications, delays and other unknown factors that may result in losses in future periods.
 If our revenue growth does not meet our expectations in future periods, our financial performance may be harmed, and we may not maintain profitability in the future.